bissynessman/JavaWebAppNTPR/README.md

 ```

 Each module has its own `pom.xml` and can be run independently.
-`client` is not a module but a directory containing the client-side app for managing downloads.
+`client` is not a module but a directory containing the client-side app for remote-prompted local execution.

 ---